coryasato/pedlolz/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  A virtual guitar pedal generator.
+Pedlolz.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Live guitar effects in your internet browser.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Pedlolz, the open source virtual guitar effects suite for your internet browser.
+Customize your own pedal, load your own pre-recorded songs or with Chrome Canary plug in and play live!
+Using the latest Web Audio technology, Pedlolz offers a range of guitar effects for your much needed jam session on the go.

 ## Problem ##
   > Describe the problem your product solves.

+  Gear is expensive and bulky.
+Ever wonder how that guitar part sounds with a delay?
+Create one with Pedlolz and get spacey with it David Gilmour.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Using the latest Web Audio Technology, Pedlolz gives the user the ability to create and play guitar effects live in their browser.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Let your sonic creativity loose."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Head over to Pedlolz.io, sign in with your Google account, plug in and start shredding!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "For the pedal obsessed "Gear Pager" to the pedal-less guitarist seeking to experiement with new sounds, Pedlolz is a fun and useful open source solution.
+Easy enough for the old blooze hound to the teenage bedroom rocker."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  For a full demo head to our site at: http://pedlolz.io For deeper instructions on our effects, head to our README: http://pedlolz.io/more-tones